pingcap/docs/tiup/tiup-dm-topology-reference.md

 - `host`: specifies the machine to deploy to.
 The field value is an IP address and is mandatory.
 - `ssh_port`: specifies the SSH port to connect to the target machine for operations.
 If the field is not specified, the `ssh_port` in the `global` block is used.
 - `port`: specifies the port on which Prometheus provides services.
-The default values is "9090".
+The default value is "9090".
 - `deploy_dir`: specifies the deployment directory.
 If the field is not specified, or specified as a relative directory, the deployment directory is generated according to the `deploy_dir` configuration in the `global` block.
 - `data_dir`: specifies the data directory.
 If the field is not specified, or specified as a relative directory, the data directory is generated according to the `data_dir` configuration in the `global` block.
 - `log_dir`: specifies the log directory.
-If the field not specified, or specified as a relative directory, the log directory is generated according to the `log_dir` configuration in the `global` block.
+If the field is not specified, or specified as a relative directory, the log directory is generated according to the `log_dir` configuration in the `global` block.
 - `numa_node`: assigns the NUMA policy to the instance.
 If the field is specified, make sure that [numactl](https://linux.die.net/man/8/numactl) is installed on the target machine, then [numactl](https://linux.die.net/man/8/numactl) will assign the cpubind and membind policies.
 The field value type is `STRING`.
 The field value is the NUMA node ID, for example, "0,1".
 - `storage_retention`: specifies the retention time of the Prometheus monitoring data.
 The default value is "15d".
 - `rule_dir`: specifies a local directory where the complete `*.rules.yml` files are located.
 The files in the specified directory will be sent to the target machine as the Prometheus rules during the initialization phase of the cluster configuration.